Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Experiment

 In the experiment, the coplanar waveguide (CPW) is manufactured on a copper substrate of lateral size 25~mm$\times$25~mm and thickness 0.03~mm, with a standard impedance of $50~\Omega$.
 The CPW features a central strip width of 0.8~mm.
 We place a YIG sphere with a diameter of $1$~mm at the midpoint of the top surface of the central strip in the CPW to perform the measurements.
 A schematic illustration of the experimental measurement setup is illustrated in Fig.~\ref{Fig.2}.
 We position the CPW containing the YIG sphere horizontally at the center of the electromagnet, such that the direction of the external magnetic field $H_{\rm ext}\hat{\bf y}$ lies within the CPW plane and aligns with the central strip (using this as the $\hat{\bf y}$-axis to establish the coordinate system).
 We measure the microwave transmission $S_{21}$ from one terminal (Port ``1") to the other (Port ``2") of the CPW by using a vector network analyzer (VNA).
 Port ``1" of the VNA and a microwave signal generator are both connected via coaxial cables to Port ``1" of the CPW via a SubMiniature version A (SMA) connector (Fig.~\ref{Fig.2}).
 Port ``2" of the VNA is connected via a coaxial cable to Port ``2" of the CPW (Fig.~\ref{Fig.2}).

 We set the power of the VNA to $-25$~dBm to minimize the additional impact of the microwave signal on the nonlinearity, ensuring it functions as a probe signal.
 Accordingly, we refer to the low-power microwave generated by the VNA as the ``probe" microwave, which scans a broadband frequency range $\omega_p$; whereas the microwave generated by the signal generator is referred to as the ``pump" microwave, whose frequency is restricted to a single frequency $\omega_d$ in one measurement.
 The power of the ``pump" microwave from the signal generator is $P_d$.
+During the experiment, we tune the VNA to a narrow intermediate frequency bandwidth (IFBW) of $1$~kHz; such narrowband filtering ensures that it only affects the pump frequency $\omega_d\pm 0.5$~kHz~\cite{microwaves}.
+On the other hand, the pump signal falls outside the receiver's passband and is effectively suppressed by the VNA's intermediate frequency filter.
 To investigate the nonlinear dynamics of the magnetization, we use the probe microwaves to measure the response of the magnetic sphere to a pump microwave of different frequencies and powers.

 We first fix the external magnetic field at $\mu_{\rm 0} H_{\rm ext}=92.265$~mT, which saturates the sphere magnetization, and measure the microwave transmission spectrum $S_{21}$ of the system using the VNA.
 Due to the presence of the Walker modes in the YIG sphere, we observe several resonant dips~\cite{Magnetostatic,Ferrimagneticresonance,resonant2}.
 We select the most significant dip at $2.780$~GHz as the subject of our experimental study.
-Since this dip agrees with the FMR formula of the magnetic sphere $\omega/(2\pi)=\mu_0 \gamma H_{\rm ext}/(2\pi)+ \delta\omega/(2\pi)$, where $\mu_0$ is the permeability of vacuum, $\gamma$ is the gyromagnetic ratio, and $\delta\omega$ is the inhomogeneous broadening, we identify it to be the FMR, i.e., the ferromagnetic resonance frequency $\omega_0/(2\pi)=2.780$~GHz.
+Since this dip agrees with the FMR formula of the magnetic sphere $\omega/2\pi=(\mu_0 \gamma H_{\rm ext}+\delta\omega)/2\pi$, where $\mu_0$ is the permeability of vacuum, $\gamma$ is the gyromagnetic ratio, and $\delta\omega$ is the inhomogeneous broadening, we identify it to be the FMR, i.e., the ferromagnetic resonance frequency $\omega_0/2\pi=2.780$~GHz.

-Next, we fix the pump power at $P_{d}=-5$~dBm and change the pump frequency $\omega_d/(2\pi)$ from $2.7650$ to $2.7940$~GHz, i.e., the pump frequency $\omega_d<\omega_0$ approaches the FMR frequency.
-As shown in Fig.~\ref{Fig.3}(a), when the pump frequency is far away from the FMR frequency, we find a tiny unstable signal as the frequency $\omega_d/(2\pi)$ varies from $2.7650$ to $2.7660$~GHz, which has little effect on the FMR absorption spectra. \begin{widetext}
+Next, we fix the pump power at $P_{d}=-5$~dBm and change the pump frequency $\omega_d/2\pi$ from $2.7650$ to $2.7800$~GHz, i.e., the pump frequency $\omega_d<\omega_0$ approaches the FMR frequency.
+As shown in Fig.~\ref{Fig.3}(a), when the pump frequency is far away from the FMR frequency, we find a tiny unstable signal as the frequency $\omega_d/2\pi$ varies from $2.7650$ to $2.7660$~GHz, which has little effect on the FMR absorption spectra.